Yoga For Beginners: Ashtanga Yoga

 Sabikalpa Samadhi is conditional and temporary; the ego is still there and can come back after the practice is over.
 Nirbikalpa Samadhi is unconditional and permanent; one cannot fall apart after securing Nirbikalpa Samadhi; the ego is gone for sure.

-These 8 limbs of yoga outline not just the importance of yoga postures, but also the spiritual and ethical principles to be applied in one's life.
-In comparison to asanas, Ashtanga Yoga puts a great deal of focus on the 7 other limbs and is very much a spiritual discipline as well as physical.
+These 8 limbs of Ashtanga Yoga make up the 8th path, a series of rules for a happier existence via yoga.
+The eight limbs outline not just the importance of yoga postures, but also the spiritual and ethical principles to be applied in one's life.
+In comparison to asanas, Ashtanga Yoga puts a great deal of focus on the seven other yoga limbs and is very much a spiritual discipline as well as physical.

 Apart from the improved concentration and sense for the body, this guide is also ideal for those who like a cardio workout because the practice can be done quickly and it can efficiently boost the heart rate.
 Ashtangis also benefit from an improved understanding of the flow and movement of their bodies and a greater sense of rhythm.